kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 * Debian Linux installation
 * Kali Linux installation

-**Lab Setup and Programming Knowledge**
+**Overview, Programming Knowledge and Lab Setup**

+Initial Overview of Software Security
+* Introduction to Methods
+* Strategies for Security Testing

+Get lab environment ready
 * Linux introduction and familiarisation
-* Learn difference between compiled program C, and scripted Python
 * Introduce Python programming
 * Run programs, servers and applications, how to
 * Find the level of programming in the group

-Initial Overview of Software Security
-* Introduction to Methods
-* Strategies for Security Testing

 Exercises
 * Run small programs: Python, Shell script